bterbs/Stock-Quote-App/README.md

 - [Finnhub.io API](https://finnhub.io/) used to return list of stocks and individual stock quote data.
 - Tests use Enzyme/Jest
 - Mobile responsive
+- Can remove stocks, but not create/add stocks.

 ## Project Setup